Sharon Hugueny: Personal life

-Less than two years later, on April 16, 1976, Hugueny, age 32, married Gordon Cornell Layne, 45-year-old writer and founder of Mid America Pictures.
+Less than two years later, on April 16, 1976, Hugueny (at age 32) married Gordon Cornell Layne, the 45-year-old writer and founder of Mid America Pictures.

 The following year, deciding to return to acting, she acquired new management and was en route to sign performing contracts when she was badly injured by a police vehicle engaged in a high-speed pursuit.
 Attended by her husband at their home in Lake Arrowhead, California, she partially recovered and lived for 19 more years until succumbing to cancer at age 52.